 Coning is a Tray Tower

-occurs due to low liquids flow velocities when compared to gas which results in pushing of the liquid away from the tray openings.Coning condition in Sieve Tray Column |
+occurs due to low liquid flow velocities when compared to gas which results in the pushing of the liquid away from the tray openings.Coning condition in Sieve Tray Column |

 Weeping in a Sieve Tray Column

-is due to at low gas velocity which is not equal to liquid flow velocity, and the liquid is not enough resisted to hold on the tray pass from the downcomers, the complete liquid will flow through the openings in the tray itself. so, weeping occurs when gas velocities (in a plate column) are too low.
+is due to at low gas velocity which is not equal to liquid flow velocity, and the liquid is not enough resisted to hold on to the tray pass from the downcomers, the complete liquid will flow through the openings in the tray itself. so, weeping occurs when gas velocities (in a plate column) are too low.
 Most of the liquid is rained down from tray openings and some through the downcomer.The weeping condition of the Sieve Tray Column |

 In the event of severe weeping, no liquid reaches the downspouts.
 Complete liquid drops down by the tray opening only.
 This phenomenon is known as dumping.